Shoh-star/Dropout-risk-predictor/README.md

 18. Inflation rate
 19. GDP
 20. Target
-❗️**Important:** NOTE THAT YOUR FILE SHOULD NOT CONTAIN MORE OR LESS COLUMNS THAN WHAT WAS GIVEN ABOVE!
+❗️⚠️**IMPORTANT!!!!!:** NOTE THAT YOUR FILE SHOULD NOT CONTAIN MORE OR LESS COLUMNS THAN WHAT WAS GIVEN ABOVE!
 ## Additional notes:
 GDP, Unemployment rate, Inflation rate means you have to enter the values of mentioned fetaures that YOUR country has.